Petroleum industry in Iran: Trade in oil and oil products

 In 2010, Iran, which exports around 2.6 million barrels of crude oil a day, was the second-largest exporter among the Organization of Petroleum Exporting Countries.
 Several major emerging economies depend on Iranian oil: 10% of South Korea's oil imports come from Iran, 9% of India's and 6% of China's.
-Moreover, Iranian oil makes up 7% of Japan's and 30% of all Greece's oil imports.
+Iranian oil makes up 7% of Japan's and 30% of all Greece's oil imports.
 Iran is also a major oil supplier to Spain and Italy.

-In the same year, officials in Iran estimate that Iran's annual oil and gas revenues could reach $250 billion by 2015 once the current projects come on stream.
+In 2010, officials in Iran estimate that Iran's annual oil and gas revenues could reach $250 billion by 2015 once the current projects come on stream.

-According to IHS CERA estimate, oil revenue of Iran will increase by a third to USD 100 billion in 2011 even though the country is under an extended period of U.S. sanctions.
+According to a 2010 estimate, Iran's oil revenue will increase by a third to USD 100 billion in 2011, even though Iran is under an extended period of U.S. sanctions.
 As of January 2012, Iran exports 22% of its oil to China, 14% to Japan, 13% to India, 10% to South Korea, 7% to Italy, 7% to Turkey, 6% to Spain and the remainder to France, Greece (& other European countries), Taiwan, Sri Lanka, South Africa.

-In 2020 exports of petrochemicals and petroleum products were worth almost $20 billion.
+In 2020, Iranian exports of petrochemicals and petroleum products were worth almost $20 billion.

+Pipeline transport

+According to the Global Energy Monitor website, in 2023, the top five countries in terms of developing pipelines, proposed and under construction, are the United States, India, Iraq, Iran, and Tanzania.
+Iran has ranked first in terms of oil pipelines under construction.
+Ministry of Petroleum Iran is among the five parent companies developing oil pipelines.